-The 57 hectares planted with vines produce about 250,000 bottles of wine.
+The 64 hectares planted with vines produce about 250,000 bottles of wine.
 Paolo Rodaro preserves a sapient balance between the age-old winemaking secrets and the most advanced research practices.
-In 2018, the winery planted an additional six hectares of vines, of which three are devoted to experiments aimed at eliminating anti-pest treatments.
-Rodaro does not purchase grapes or wine from other parties; instead, its wines are made exclusively from grapes that the winery grows itself.
+In 2018, the winery planted an additional six hectares of vines, of which three are experimental, with the purpose to eliminate anti-pest treatments.
+Rodaro does not purchase grapes or wine from other parties; instead, the wines are made exclusively from grapes that the winery grows itself.